inmishrar/Azure-StrorageaccountInventory/README.md

-# Azure-StrorageaccountInventory
+# Azure-StrorageAccountInventory
-This Small lines of Powershell script will help you get all the Storage Accounts details along with VM which are using managed or unmanaged Disk inside your individual Azure Subscription.
+This Small lines of Powershell script will help you to get all the Storage Accounts details along with VM which are using managed or unmanaged Disk inside your individual Azure Subscription.